Ask these 15 questions to protect yourself from an unpleasant pool-building experience.

 We want you to be delighted with your pool and your pool-buying experience—no matter who you buy it from.
 That’s why we offer you this helpful guide—to give you the information you need to separate the competent and trustworthy pool builders from all the rest, and then make the best decision possible.

 We suggest you interview prospective builders in person, over the phone, and/or via e-mail.
-Ask them a series of questions to determine their business stability, their technical competence, their credibility, and their commitment to customer satisfaction.
+Ask them a series of questions to determine their business stability, technical competence, credibility, and commitment to customer satisfaction.
 Ultimately, you’ll have to decide for yourself whether you can trust the builder you’re speaking with.
 But these 15 questions should give you some terrific insight into the person and company you’re about to do business with.

 This industry is famous (or infamous) for what is known as the “one-poler”—a couple of guys working out of their pick-up truck, trying to build pools.
 Anybody that lives in an RV, motel, or apartment building and works out of the back of a pick-up truck can leave town in the blink of an eye with all of your money.
 Check to see if he owns his own home, or is just renting.
 A pool builder with strong ties to the community isn’t likely to leave town quickly.